CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## setSubOrder

 Used to order ROUND_ROBIN participants when finishingPosition ties cannot be broken algorithmically.
-Assigns a subOrder value to a participant within a structure by drawPosition.
+Assigns a `subOrder` value to a participant within a `structure` by `drawPosition`.

 ```js
 tournamentEngine.setSubOrder({